ricardovaltierra/kilometers-per-truck/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)

-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)

 4. Push to the Branch (`git push origin feature/AmazingFeature`)